Oasix

-Oasix (အိုအေစစ်; born on 18 December 1992) is a Burmese hip hop singer, songwriter and rapper.
+Oasix (အိုအေစစ်; born 18 December 1992) is a Burmese hip hop singer, songwriter and rapper.
 He is best known for his hip hop music and rose to fame with his debut album Pyaw San Par (Just say it) which was a duo album with singer Y-Zet.

 Early life and education

 Oasix was born on 18 December 1992 in Mandalay, Myanmar.
 His father Tun Wai, was a former judge of Mandalay District court.
 He is the third son of four siblings, having two older brothers and a younger brother.
 He graduated the high school from Basic Education High School (14) Mandalay and then he enrolled in the English majoring at Yadarnabon University.

 Career

 2009–2013: Career beginnings in underground

 Oasix started out on his music career in 2009, as a member of the native underground hip hop crew “Wildboy” while he was still a university student.
 He released a lot of songs and mix-tapes, collaborating with Wildboy's members.
 In 2011, he released his solo mix-tape "The First", and his second solo mix-tape "The Running" was released in 2013.
 The Wildboy group was disbanded in the some year.